FIVEYOUNGWOO/Pareto-DQN-for-Joint-Optimziation-in-Massive-MIMO-Networks/README.md

 * **Energy Efficiency** : This plot represents the EE reward across episodes.
 Similar to SE, there is a clear upward trend, signifying that PQN is capable of consistently improving EE through training.

 * **Trade-Off Performance** : This scatter plot visualizes the trade-off between SE and EE achieved by PQN.
-The diagonal distribution suggests that the network balances the two objectives, with improvements in one objective often correlating with improvements in the other.
+The diagonal distribution suggests that the massive MIMO network balances the two objectives, with one objective often correlating with improvements in the other.

 <table>
   <tr>